hyeontaek/kaleido/README.md

 > $ kaleido -b MachineA:50000 sync-forever &<br/>

 ### Miscellaneous
-* To exclude some files:
+* To exclude some files,
   * Use .gitignore; or
-  * Add .kaleido-ignore at the root of the sync
+  * List them in .kaleido-ignore at the root of the sync

-* To include git repositories for synchronization:
+* To include git repositories for synchronization,
+> $ kaleido track-git PATH<br/>

+* To exclude git repositories from synchronization,
-> $ kaleido track-git PATH     # untrack-git PATH to revert back<br/>
+> $ kaleido untrack-git PATH<br/>

 * When .kaleido directory becomes too big; on Machine A:
 > $ kaleido -b 127.0.0.1:50000 -D squash<br/>
   * All other machines synchronizing will also compact .kaleido directory

-* To run any custom git command (e.g., to checkout old files):
+* To execute any custom git command (e.g., to checkout old files),
 > $ kaleido GIT-COMMAND ARGUMENTS ...<br/>